aosabook/500lines/data-store/chapter.md

     for using DBDB inside a Python program.

 * ``tree.py`` defines
+    the logical layer.
-    an abstract interface to a data store.
+    It's an abstract interface to a key/value store.

     - ``Tree`` is not tree-specific, and defers to a concrete sub-class to implement updates.